 How much is COVID-19 testing in Korea?

-If you test at a local district (gu) office, the test will most likely be free if you have symptoms or self-quarantining after returning from overseas.
-Some hospitals may charge anywhere from 80,000 KRW to 190,000 KRW for the test.
-Call 1339 (KDCA) to direct you to the best location.
+If you test at a public health center or local district (gu) office, the test will most likely be free.
+On the other hand, some hospitals may charge anywhere from 80,000 KRW to 390,000+ KRW for the test.

-TIP: Here is a full list of coronavirus testing facilities in South Korea.
+Don’t know where to take the test?
+Here is a full list of coronavirus testing facilities in South Korea.
 The website is in Korean, but you can use Google Translate (via Chrome or phone app) to navigate the website.
+You can also call 1339 (KDCA) and chat with an English-speaking operator to direct you to the best location.

 At the beginning of 2020, I went to Gangnam Severance Hospital with a fever after a recommendation to be tested.
 There are tents outside the hospital where you have to fill out a short checklist for symptoms.
 They will direct you go to upstairs and wait in queue at the designated area.
 They brought over a translator to help with the process.
-The cost was about 120,000 KRW for the test including hospital fees.
+The cost was about 120,000 KRW for the test with insurance, including hospital fees.
 I was told that I would receive my test results via text message within 48 hours but had to contact the hospital via email to get my results.

 As of June 8th, 2020, all Seoul residents, with or without respiratory symptoms, can get tested for the novel coronavirus for free.
 Testing is limited to once per person on a first-come, first-serve basis and is only available at seven hospitals.
 Here is an article from the Korean Herald from June 8th, 2020 regarding the free testing for Seoul residents.